Witloof is also known as chicory, endive or Belgium endive.

 Look for crisp, firm, compact heads that are creamy white with pale yellow tips.

-Refrigerate in plastic bags.
+Refrigerate in paper bags.
 Use as soon as possible.

 How to prepare